fmalina/revisions-blocl/activism/sackeconomistsanddisbandtheir.md

 “free” markets and the right of the rich to do and say whatever they like.

 We need to speak in plain English, to everyone, and get straight to the point.
-Economists don’t know what they’re talking about.
+Economists don't know what they’re talking about.
 We should remove economists from positions of power and influence.
 Get them out of treasuries, central banks, media, universities, wherever they spread their baleful ignorance.